cecom/pomutils/README.md

              Our Pom
           -s, --select
              Which version to select to resolve conflicts.  'our', 'their', or 'prompt'.
-If 'prompt' is specified, then you will be prompted on the console to select a version.
+If 'prompt' is specified, then you will be prompted via stdout/stdin to select a version.
              Default: our
         * -t, --their
              Their Pom